R for Remember: The Real, Changing Meaning of Guy Fawkes

 If you want a comparison, it’s kind of like Thanksgiving and the 4th of July, with perhaps a dash of Burning Man.

 You guessed it: lots of blowing things up and setting fire to things.
-My Nana described the holiday as a night of bond fires and fireworks.
+My Nana described the holiday as a night of bonfires and fireworks.
 The 5th of November celebrates the opposite of Anarchy: it celebrates the strength of government.

 England is very opposite from America in this way.
 There is a sense of loyalty to government (even when disgruntled)– if you saw Prince William’s marriage, you know what I’m talking about.
 My father visited just after the wedding, and I saw all the merch that he brought back for our family.
 “Oh hi, Government!
 You are supposed to take care of us!” best describes the belief system there.
 Think Healthcare, Universities, and Weapon Control.